On Gauss-Kraitchik formula for cyclotomic polynomials via symmetric functions

 \end{theorem}

-This theorem gives an error term of order $O(1/(x^2\sqrt{d}))$.
-We note that it would be possible to have an approximate formula with an error term of order $O(1/(x^n\sqrt{d}))$ for a positive integer $n$ if we have a formula of $u_{d, k}$ like \eqref{eq15} and \eqref{eq16} for each $k\leq n-1$.
+This theorem gives an error term of order $O(1/(x^2\sqrt{d}))$ to clarify how representations of values of cyclotomic polynomials as norms in quadratic fields constrain the relative sizes of conjugate embeddings.
+We note that it would be possible to have an approximate formula with an error term of order $O(1/(x^n\sqrt{d}))$ for a positive integer $n$ if we have a formula of $u_{d, k}$ like \eqref{eq15} and \eqref{eq16} for each $k\leq n-1$, which would be useful to study other diophantine and arithmetic problems involving cyclotomic values or integers of special forms such as $(x^m-1)/(x-1)$ and $x^m-1$.
 However, in order to obtain such formulae, we must process several cases according to values of quadratic residue symbols $(k/d)$ over $k=2, \ldots, n-1$ and the main term would be rather complicated.

-Our argument depends on general relations of symmetric functions and evaluation of power sums of roots of unity.
-Coefficients $u_{d, n}$ of $U_d^+(X)$ can be represented as elementary symmetric polynomials.
-We can write such polynomials using power sums of roots of unity using the well-known Girard-Newton identity.
-The identity itself is rather complicated to obtain our upper bounds (but we still need it in order to determine signs of some quantities).
-Instead, we prove another specialized but simple identity.
-Combining with evaluation of power sums of roots of unity, we can bound sizes of coefficients $u_{d, n}$.